kae76/Drupal-8-resources/README.md

 # Drupal 8 Resources
 Attempting to gather together up to date/current:
+// If there are any pay for (& or) sign up services this needs to be noted
 * How tos / tutorials
 * Introductions
 * Cheat sheets